The Black Matter Is Life: Poetry for Engagement and Overcoming

 Samaa Abdurraqib- "The Fly Over”

-"Continuing Conversations" with guest poet, Theo Wilson
+“Continuing Conversations” with guest poet Theo Wilson and student poet Mary Olasore

 Nikki Giovanni - "Allowables"